 The UK’s decision to leave the European Union (Brexit) means that the rights of EU citizens living in the UK and UK citizens living in the EU will change.
-This is because Freedom of Movement will end.
+This is because freedom of movement may end.

 How the Citizens Advice network in Scotland can help